- Increase blood flow

 Try: 10 leg swings forward and back on each leg.

-Step 3: Fire up your core
+Step 3: Activate your core muscles

 Try: 10 pelvic tilts.
 Lie on your back with knees bent.
 Flatten your lower back into the floor, tighten your abs, and hold for a second, then release.

-Step 4: Wake up glutes and hamstrings
+Step 4: Activate your glutes and hamstrings

 These powerhouse muscles support your lower back and help with lifting, walking, and bending.